Hello Glastonbury!

 Why peat?
 About our stall

-We are focusing on peatlands at Glastonbury because vulnerable peatland habitats are very close to Worthy Farm.
-Also, peat extraction is a major issue in Somerset, and Somerset Wildlife Trust is working hard to influence decision making.
+We are focusing on peatlands because there are vulnerable peatland habitats very close to Worthy Farm.
+The Somerset Levels are beautiful but extracting - digging up - peat to use in compost is a major issue here.
+Somerset Wildlife Trust is working hard to make sure the digging up of peat is stopped now.

-We can't wait for promised bans on peat-based composts to come in, we want to ensure everyone knows where to buy peat-free and is ready to use alternatives.
-Sadly, a lot of the peat used in the UK comes from abroad – Europe and Ireland – meaning peat use is affecting nature elsewhere too.
+We can't wait for the Government's promised ban on peat-based composts to come in.
+We want everyone to know where they can buy peat-free products and peat-free compost.
+Sadly, a lot of the peat that is used in the UK comes from abroad – Europe and Ireland – affecting nature elsewhere.

-We have deliberately created a welcoming space in Woodsies that awakens the senses while cooling and calming us down.
-Just like nature itself.
+We have deliberately created a welcoming space at the Festival that awakens the senses, while cooling and calming us down.
+Just like nature itself!
 Our 'peatland' is also vibrant and fascinating and a bit squelchy, with planters of real sphagnum mosses that can be touched and smelled, which have been kindly donated by Beadamoss.
-Our walls allow air flow but keep us cool - check out the fenland, upland and lowland peatlands, including the incredible fenland under the Glastonbury Tor itself.
+Our walls allow air flow but keep everyone cool - check out the images of stunning fenland, upland and lowland peatlands, including the incredible fenland habitat under the Glastonbury Tor itself.

-We’re very close to the stage area in Woodsies, so some of the very special peaty things we would usually be able to include like the smell, the incredible sounds, and that sense of dampness won’t be available inside (just at the festival ☺️).
-You can still experience a peatland tour and soundscape through QR codes.
+Some of the very special peaty things we would usually like to share - like the smell, the incredible sounds, and that sense of dampness - won’t be available inside (just at the festival ☺️).
+But you can experience a peatland tour and soundscape through QR codes.

 Meet the Peat Poncho

-Peat 'ponchos' were commissioned by The Wildlife Trusts as part of our Precious Peatlands campaign.
-They were created and handmade by Hollywood costume designer Emma Brackenbury, with extra volunteer hours donated by craftivist community ‘Fabric of Protest’ based in Manchester.
+Two very special, handmade, peat 'ponchos' were commissioned by The Wildlife Trusts for our Precious Peatlands campaign.
+These were designed and carefully crafted by Hollywood costume designer Emma Brackenbury, who has also worked on major productions like Artemis Fowl and Fantastic Beasts.
+Emma had some extra volunteer hours donated by members of the wonderful craftivist community ‘Fabric of Protest’ which is based in Manchester.

-These unique ponchos took 45 days to make.
-They both started with layered rescue sheep's wool, with handmade felt, paint, beautiful embroidery plus some specially crafted creatures and flora usually only found on our waterlogged wonderlands.
+These unique ponchos each took 45 days to make.
+They both started with layered rescue sheep's wool, with layers of handmade felt, paint, and beautiful embroidery invoking the peatland habitat plus some specially crafted creatures and flora to represent those usually only found on our waterlogged wonderlands.